narendrasss/ubc/docs/comm-335/02-03-databases/README.md

 * Data warehouse
   * Data not used for routine business activities
   * Contains data collected from variety of sources
+  * Used for data analysis

 ### External Databases

 * External to an organization
 * Typically accessed over the internet

+### Key Terms

+**DBMS** (Database Management System) -> program that manages and controls the data and interfaces between the data and the applications that use that data.

 **Database administrator** is the person in charge of managing the internal databases of an organization.